tacoapp/privacy-policy/README.md

 If we have a security breach or have reason to suspect one, we will email you and blog publicly about it.
 This disclosure will receive the same amount of publicity as would a positive announcement.
+The disclosure will include a detailed point-by-point explanation of what occurred ("post-mortem").

 We will keep this privacy policy current as needs change.
 All changes to this privacy policy are tracked in a revision-control system